ubikusss/LFG/README.md

 # LFG
-**Azure Logic Apps, Functions and cognitive services Proof of concept for understanding Logic Apps, Functions and Cognitive services.**
+**Azure Logic Apps, Functions and cognitive services example for understanding Logic Apps, Functions and Cognitive services.**

 LogicApps - Template for deploying a logic app.
 It contains the following logic:
 - Request comes to logic app with the body being a JSON according to a JSON schema